cisco/cisco-network-puppet-module/README.md

 Determines whether the config should be present or not on the device.
 Valid values are 'present' and 'absent'.

 ##### `authentication`
 Enables authentication for the area.
-Valid values are 'clear_text', 'md5' or 'default'.
+Valid values are 'cleartext', 'md5' or 'default'.

 ##### `default_cost`
 Default_cost for default summary Link-State Advertisement (LSA).
 Valid values are integer or keyword 'default'.